 Sodium

-We’re often told to pass on excess sodium, but it’s the electrolyte we lose in the highest concentration when we sweat. salad or grain bowl with potassium-rich foods such as baked hydrated for a longer period of time.
+We’re often told to pass on excess sodium, but it’s the electrolyte we lose in the highest concentration when we sweat.
+Salt helps the body hold on to water, keeping you hydrated for a longer period of time.
 Still, there’s no need to down an entire bag of pretzels postworkout.

-“You can easily replace the [estimated] 800 mg of sodium lost in two pounds of sweat during a hard, hour-long workout by enjoying a recovery snack Watch the Boston Marathon peanut butter,” and green leafy vegetables like spinach and kale, peas soup a few hours before a strenuous sweat session, so their bodies are better equipped to retain fluid and maintain hydration regulates blood pressure, prevents.
+“You can easily replace the [estimated] 800 mg of sodium lost in two pounds of sweat during a hard, hour-long workout by enjoying a recovery snack Is Olive Oil as Healthy as You Think peanut butter,” says Clark.
+Athletes can also consume a salty meal like soup a few hours before a strenuous sweat session, so their bodies are better equipped to retain fluid and maintain hydration A Part of Hearst Digital Media.

 Options include: